cooperhewitt/shannon-server/README.md

 This should result in the same output as above.

-using with POST
+Using with POST
 --

-You can also send image data directly with a POST command either via the web form or via curl as follows
+You can also send image data directly with a POST either via the web form or via curl as follows

-	$ curl --form "imageupload=@YOU_LOCAL_FILE.jpg" http://your-heroku-app.com
+	$ curl --form "imageupload=@YOUR_LOCAL_FILE.jpg" http://your-heroku-app.com

 Dependencies
 --